justAnArthur/jetbrains-in-editor-js-eval/README.md

 - The code is not fully optimized
 - The code is not fully tested
   - I have tested only a few cases, there is in examples file
+- I have used experimental node.js modules for easy handling esm imports

 ### Examples